Viktor Nogin: Biography

 Within the Bolshevik faction, Nogin was a 'conciliator' who wanted to reunite the RSDLP.
-In January 1910, he was one of the organisers of a three week conference in Paris, called by the Central Committee.
+In January 1910, he was one of the organisers of a three-week conference in Paris, called by the Central Committee.
 As part of the preparations, he travelled to Baku, hoping to enlist Joseph Stalin, then known as 'Koba' but failed to make contact with him.
 At the conference, Lenin was repeatedly outvoted, as the delegates decided in favour of reuniting the Bolsheviks and Mensheviks.
 According to Nadezhda Krupskaya, Lenin's widow, Nogin wanted to "unite everybody", including those who wanted to abandon illegal activity, but when he returned to Russia to try to put this into effect, he was rebuffed by the Bolsheviks there.
 He was arrested in April 1911, for the last time, and spent five years in prison.

-By 1917 Nogin was one of the leaders of the Moscow branch of Bolsheviks.
-In April, he was chaired the party conference convened while Lenin was still absent abroad, and when a lone delegate raised the possibility of a second, Bolshevik revolution, Nogin ruled him out of order.
+By 1917, Nogin was one of the leaders of the Moscow branch of Bolsheviks.
+In April, he was chaired the party conference convened while Lenin was still absent abroad, and when a lone delegate raised the possibility of a second, Bolshevik revolution (democratic February Revolution occurred earlier that year), Nogin ruled him out of order.
 The conference elected him to the Central Committee.

 After Lenin had returned and was calling for a second revolution, Nogin was one of the leading Bolsheviks who argued against him.
 At the Sixth Party Congress, in August, he warned: "Is it possible, comrades, that our country has made such a leap in two months that it is already prepared for socialism?
 Where are our allies?
 So far, we have only the platonic sympathy of the Western European proletariat ...
-We will find active support only in the “rotten” Soviets" Despite being in what soon became the minority, he was re-elected to the Central Committee in August, with the fifth highest vote (behind Lenin, Grigory Zinoviev, Lev Kamenev and Leon Trotsky.
-He was a member of the Provisional Committee during the struggle against General Lavr Kornilov's failed coup in Petrograd.
-He was a member of the Executive Committee of Moscow Soviet of People's Deputies.
+We will find active support only in the “rotten” Soviets".
+Despite being in what soon became the minority, he was re-elected to the Central Committee in August, with the fifth highest vote (behind Lenin, Grigory Zinoviev, Lev Kamenev and Leon Trotsky.
+He was a member of the Provisional Committee during the struggle against General Lavr Kornilov's affair in Petrograd.
+From September to November 1917 He was the chairman of the Executive Committee of Moscow Soviet of People's Deputies (Mayor of Moscow).
 As Chairman of the Moscow Military-Revolutionary Committee, Nogin tried to lead a peaceful and bloodless transfer of power to the Bolsheviks, hoping to avoid more bloodshed in Moscow.
-Before a session of the RSDLP Central Committee on 1 November 1917 he joined in advocating the creation of a coalition government involving all of the socialist parties, claiming that a Bolshevik-only government could only be sustained through terror.
+Before a session of the RSDLP Central Committee on 1 November 1917, he joined in advocating the creation of a coalition government involving all of the socialist parties, claiming that a Bolshevik-only government could only be sustained through terror.
+This was rebuffed by other Bolsheviks and not realized.